 The Best Way to Clean Your Ice Machine

 Cleaning your ice machine regularly is essential if you want to provide a safe ice supply to your customers and staff.
 Ice machines are notoriously neglected, which is why they are one of the first appliances health inspectors will check.
 The best way to clean your ice machine is by disinfecting and sanitizing high-use areas.
 We’ve provided this helpful guide to ice machine cleaning to answer all your questions!

 Click a Section Below to Get Started

 What's the Best Way to Clean an Ice Maker?

 No matter the brand, cleaning your ice maker is necessary to keep ice sanitary, protect customers and staff, and eliminate scale from hard water in your ice maker.
 Hoshizaki ice machine cleaning and Manitowoc ice machine cleaning processes are generally the same with a few minor differences.
 Hoshizaki ice machine evaporator plates are made of high-grade stainless-steel, which can withstand highly acidic cleaners.
-Manitowoc evaporators are nickel-plated and must use a nickel-safe cleaner.
+Manitowoc evaporators are nickel-plated and require a nickel-safe cleaner.
 Using strong phosphoric acids on these machines will cause damage.